 If there’s no cervical mucus, you’re not considered fertile (7).
 However, you need to wait until the evening to have unprotected sex to make sure your body doesn’t produce fertile CM during the day.
 FYI - arousal fluids and lubricants do not provide an environment in which sperm can survive, unless of course you're using a lubricant specifically made for sperm capacitation (but you're prooobably not doing that if you're using FAM as birth control, right??)

 If you only experience one or two consecutive days of sticky CM and then revert back to dry days, you are considered safe again the evenings of each dry day (3).
-But if you ever observe creamy or egg white CM, you should NOT consider yourself safe even if you have a dry day afterwards.
+But if you ever observe creamy or egg white CM, you should NOT consider yourself safe even if you have a dry day afterward.

 Sometimes, residual semen from intercourse can mask the presence of CM.
 So, if there's any semen present in the vagina the day after intercourse, you should consider yourself potentially fertile, to be safe (to eliminate semen from the body so this doesn't happen, you can do Kegels exercises after intercourse).